AdobeDocs/certification.en/help/certifications/aw/aw-overview.md

 The **Adobe [!DNL Workfront] Core Developer Professional** certification exam has been updated.

-The current version is: [Adobe Marketo Engage (AD0-E905)](/help/certifications/aw/aw-core-p-developer.md)
+The current version is: [Adobe [!DNL Workfront] Core Developer Professional (AD0-E905)](/help/certifications/aw/aw-core-p-developer.md)

 If you have already scheduled or have started studying for the current exam, please make sure you schedule and complete the exam **before February 26, 2024**.

-However, if you are just getting started on your certification, we recommend that you take the **NEW** version of the exam: [Adobe Marketo Engage (AD0-E908)](/help/certifications/aw/aw-core-p-developer-23-12.md)
+However, if you are just getting started on your certification, we recommend that you take the **NEW** version of the exam: [Adobe [!DNL Workfront] Core Developer Professional (AD0-E908)](/help/certifications/aw/aw-core-p-developer-23-12.md)

 ## All Available Exams for Adobe [!DNL Workfront]